New York City Half Marathon

-The New York City Half Marathon (branded as the United Airlines NYC Half) is an annual half marathon road running race from Brooklyn's Prospect Park to Manhattan's Central Park via the Manhattan Bridge, held since 2006.
+The New York City Half Marathon (branded as the United Airlines NYC Half) is an annual half marathon road running race held since 2006 in New York City, United States.
 (Note: The event was cancelled in 2020 and 2021 due to the coronavirus pandemic.)
-It passes through or by Times Square, Grand Central, and both Grand Army Plazas.
+It connects Brooklyn's Prospect Park with Manhattan's Central Park via the Manhattan Bridge, passing through or by Times Square, Grand Central, and both Grand Army Plazas.
 New York Road Runners (NYRR) administers the race.

 History

 Numerous world class runners have participated in the race, including marathon record holders Haile Gebrselassie and Paula Radcliffe, Olympic marathon medalists Catherine Ndereba, Meb Keflezighi, and Deena Kastor, 2008 U.S. Olympic marathoner Dathan Ritzenhein, and American half marathon record holder Ryan Hall.

 Gebrselassie set the men's course record in 2007, with a time of 59:24.
 On March 20, 2016, Molly Huddle set the women's record with a time of 1:07:41.

 In its earlier years, the event was run on various dates in the summer; in 2010, it was moved to March.
 The 2010 race had a field of 14,821 registered runners and 11,604 finishers.
 Mary Wittenberg, president of the NYRR, said in 2010 that she expected a possible growth of over 20,000 participants in future years.

 On October 8, 2014, United Airlines, which was the sponsor of many of the NYRR races, became the title sponsor of the NYC Half Marathon.

 The 2020 and 2021 races were cancelled due to the COVID-19 pandemic.
 All registrants were given the option of obtaining a full refund or guaranteed, non-complimentary entry to the March 2022 race.
 (Note: Registrants who obtained their 2021 entry via deferring their 2020 entry had the option of deferring their entry again to 2022, and registrants who earned their entry via an NYRR program would have their entries automatically deferred to 2022.)